alexec/docker-maven-plugin/README.md

 * Talk "Maven" rather than "Docker" (E.g. "package" rather than "build").
 * Keep it simple.

+Goals
+---
+* `clean` - delete all containers and images for the project
+* `package` - builds the containers based on YAML configuration
+* `start` - start the containers in order and ensures they are running
+* `stop` - stop all running containers for the project
+* `deploy` - push containers to Docker repository

 Pre-requisites
 ---
 Docker installed and Docker daemon running, see the docker [getting started guide](https://www.docker.io/gettingstarted/) for e.g. on a mac follow these [instructions](http://docs.docker.io/en/latest/installation/mac/).